pantheon-systems/ds-toolkit-react/src/components/ComboboxSelect/Combobox-select.docs.md

 				a-z
 			</td>
 			<td>
-				- Moves the focus to the next menu item with a label that starts with the typed character if such an item exists
+				- Moves the focus to the next option with a label that starts with the typed character if such an option exists
 				- Otherwise, focus does not move
 			</td>
 		</tr>